AIshutin/router-im-channeling/README.md

 ## Notes
 Enable IMAP and POP3 for email account.
 On Facebook, the response to user must be sent in 24h window.
 Otherwise, it will not be sent.
+You must increase timeout for email and tg channels upsertion.